alokyadavnp/BaghLearn/README.md

 Unity on Windows 10.

  1. Go to Unity’s [Download Page](https://unity3d.com/get-unity/download) and click “Download Installer for Windows”.
-A UnityDownloadAssistant-x.x.exe file should be downloaded to your “Downloads” folder (where x.x is the current Unity version)
+A UnityDownloadAssistant-x.x.exe file should be downloaded to your “Downloads” folder (where x.x is the current Unity version).

+ 2. Open the downloaded installer.
+Accept the license and terms and click Next.

+ 3. Select the components you would like to be installed with Unity and click “Next”.
+Note: If you ever want to change the components, you can re-run the installer.

+ 4. You can change where you want Unity installed, or leave the default option and click “Next”.
+ 5. Depending on the components you selected, you may see additional prompts before installing.
+Follow the prompts and click “Install”.
+Installing Unity may take some time.
+After the installation is finished, Unity will be installed on your computer.